685 Main Street, Hingham, MA 02043

 The program presents a comprehensive approach to human sexuality in an age-appropriate manner and is based firmly on the values of respect, responsibility, justice and inclusivity.
 Grounded in a holistic view of sexuality, Our Whole Lives not only provides facts about anatomy and human development, but also helps participants clarify their values, build interpersonal skills, and understand the spiritual, emotional, and social aspects of sexuality.

 The curriculum helps young people apply these values to their behavior and provides them with information and skills they can use throughout their lives.
 The OWL program includes a comprehensive parent orientation, and parent permission is required for young people to participate in this class.
-This program is offered in alternating years.
+This program will run in 2017-2018.

 OWL classes will be held on Sunday afternoons, and not during the Sunday morning worship services.